torrinworx/Blend_My_NFTs/README.md

 Let's say you are creating an NFT collection, the artwork is a .png of a person wearing a hat:

-``Attribute`` - A part of the .png that can be changed.
+1. ``Attribute`` - A part of the .png that can be changed.
 The idea of a `Hat` on a man is an Attribute, there are many types of Hats, but the `Hat` itself I will refer to it as an Attribute.

-``Variants`` - These are the types of Hats; Red Hat, Blue Hat, Green Hat, Cat Hat, etc. These can be swapped into the `Hat` Attribute to create unique .png NFTs.
+2. ``Variants`` - These are the types of Hats; Red Hat, Blue Hat, Green Hat, Cat Hat, etc. These can be swapped into the `Hat` Attribute to create unique .png NFTs.

-``DNA`` - A sequence of numbers that determins what ``Variant`` from every ``Attribute`` to include in a single NFT .png.
+3. ``DNA`` - A sequence of numbers that determins what ``Variant`` from every ``Attribute`` to include in a single NFT .png.
 Blend_My_NFTs creates and stores a uniqe DNA sequence for each NFT you create.
 These numbers are stored in the ``NFTRecord``.

-``NFTRecord`` - The "Ledger" of all ``DNA`` for your NFT collection.
+4. ``NFTRecord`` - The "Ledger" of all ``DNA`` for your NFT collection.
 This will be generated after you create all the Attribtues and Variants that make up your NFT collection in Blender.

-``Batch`` - A randomly selected subset of ``DNA``, taken from the ``NFTRecord``.
-Blend_My_NFTs can split the ``NFTRecord`` into multiple Batches; This allows you to render or create NFTs on multiple machines, or at seperate instances in time.
+5. ``Batch`` - A randomly selected subset of ``DNA``, taken from the ``NFTRecord``.
+Blend_My_NFTs can split the ``NFTRecord`` into multiple Batches; This allows you to render or create NFTs on multiple computers, or at seperate instances in time.